-The model is reported above the 2023 nominal RF1.0 pit optimization shell (scn_3113_shell_36) for RPEEE and 0.20 g/t Au lower cut-off grade for all material types.
-There is no known depletion by mining within the model area.
-Estimation is by restricted OK (ROK) for all mineralised zones.
-The model currently assumes a 10mE x 25mN x 5mRL SMU for selective open pit mining with high grade and low grade domains defined using CIK on 5mE x 12.5mN x 5mRL blocks.
-Selectivity may vary with changed mining and processing scenarios.
-The final models are SMU models and incorporate internal dilution to the scale of the SMU.
-The models do not account for mining related edge dilution and ore loss.
+Notes: The model is reported above the 2025 nominal RF1.0 pit optimization shell (AH2024_RUN1_PS31_RF1, AUD3,300) for definition of "reasonable prospects for eventual economic extraction" (RPEEE) and 0.20 g/t Au lower cut-off grade for all material types.
+There is no depletion by mining within the model area.
+Estimation is by ordinary kriging (OK) for all mineralised zones.
+The model currently assumes a 20mE x 25mN x 10mRL SMU for bulk open pit low-selectivity mining with grade domains defined using CIK on 5mE x 12.5mN x 5mRL blocks.
+Processing is by heap leach.
+The model does not account for mining related edge dilution and ore loss.
 These parameters should be considered during the mining study as being dependent on grade control, equipment and mining configurations including drilling and blasting.
 Classification is according to JORC Code Mineral Resource categories.
 Measured is assigned only to areas having RC grade control drilling.
+Densities are assigned according to key lithological units and weathering oxidation states with values ranging from 2.1 to 2.9 t/m3.
+Totals may vary due to rounded figures.